RenderKit/embree/README.md

 valid mask (0 means invalid and -1 means valid).
 The `geometryUserPtr` member is a user pointer optionally set per geometry through the `rtcSetGeometryUserData` function.
-The `context` member points to the intersection context passed to the ray query function.
+The `context` member points to the ray query context passed to the ray query function.
 The `ray` parameter points to `N` rays in SOA layout.
 The `hit` parameter points to `N` hits in SOA layout to test.
 The `N` parameter is the number of rays and hits in `ray` and `hit`.
 The hit distance is provided as the